Doctor Who missing episodes: Villiers House

-In 1978, Ian Levine located another 65 episodes from the show's first six seasons (plus 14 previously existing episodes), at the BBC Enterprises film vault at Villiers House in London.
+In 1978, Ian Levine located another 65 episodes from the show's first six seasons (plus 14 previously existing episodes), at the BBC Enterprises film vault at Villiers House in Ealing in west London.
 The episodes comprise 17 full serials, mostly from seasons 1 and 2.
 According to Levine, the prints of The Daleks were flagged to be junked that very day.

 Levine alerted the new Film and Videotape Library's archive selector, Sue Malden, who paid her own visit to Villiers House and found every remaining Pertwee episode (albeit as a 16 mm black-and-white telerecording), except for two from his final season: Death to the Daleks and Invasion of the Dinosaurs, Episodes 1.

 In August 1988, 10 years after Levine's and Malden's visits, Episodes 1 and 4–6 of the six-part Troughton story The Ice Warriors were discovered in a cupboard at Villiers House when the Corporation was in the process of moving out of the building.